jonathaneunice/d3x/README.md

 SVG, they are natively often rather low-level beasts.

 Partially as a result, d3 programs tend to be rather long, even when creating fairly simple visual objects.
 Over time, d3 could "fill in gaps" and increase the semantic level at which d3 developers work.
 While d3 is improving, it isn't always up-leveling. d3 v4, for instance, removes the ability to set multiple attributes or styles at a time that was present in v3.
 That ability has been moved instead to a separate module, making it arguably less readily rather than more readily available.

 d3x's goal is therefore to fill in gaps.
 When d3 or SVG has a long, laborious, or low-level approach, d3x aims to provide pithier, higher-level mechanisms as extensions.

 d3x's first target is
 attribute setting.
-E.g. istead of:
+E.g. instead of:

 ```javascript
 svg.append('circle')